textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 #### Style assets

-Of course you know what stylesheets are; they need no further explanation except to emphasize that, like pages, they must be associated to one or more sections of your website in order to rule the presentation of them.
+Of course, you know what stylesheets are.
+Styles need no further explanation except to emphasize that, like pages, they must be associated to one or more sections of your website in order to rule the presentation of them.

+Incidentally, there is a very handy combination of controls, accessed via the Sections panel, for assigning pages and styles to a section in context of a theme, all in shot.
+That’s described later in the [Assigning multiple themes](#assigning-multiple-themes) section.

 #### Metadata